Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ColorValue/documentation.md

 * _hide control_

-  * Hides the parameter control within the “Parameter panel” when the node is parameterized.
+  * Hides the parameter control within the parameter panel when the node is parameterized.

 * _hide label_

-  * Hides the parameter label (name) within the “Parameter panel” when the node is parameterized.
+  * Hides the parameter label (name) within the parameter panel when the node is parameterized.

 ### Outputs